nteetor/yonder/docs/inputs/fileinput.md

   description: |-
     A character vector of possible MIME types or file extensions, defaults to `NULL`, in which case any file type may be selected.
-details: |-
-  Be careful when adjusting the right or left margin of a file input.
-In the current version of Bootstrap file inputs can be pushed off the side of a page.
 sections:
 - title: '**Example** uploading a file'
   body: |-